rozver/pymodoro-cli/README.md

 # pomodoro
-Simple pomodoro tracker running entirely inside the shell and written in Python 3
+Lightweight and simple pomodoro tracker running entirely inside the shell and written in Python 3

 ## Pomodoro technique
 The Pomodoro Technique is a time management method developed by Francesco Cirillo in the late 1980s.
 The technique uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
 Each interval is known as a pomodoro, from the Italian word for 'tomato', after the tomato-shaped kitchen timer that Cirillo used as a university student.